09 Apr SQL Server 2008: end of support

 - A service pack is a rollup of several cumulative updates, and in theory, has been tested even more than cumulative updates.

 Our recommendation is to upgrade to a higher version, with the most recent version being Microsoft SQL Server 2017 (14.x).
 Why do we recommend that?
 Well, it is obvious the higher the version, the longer your SQL Server can profit from support without migrating.
-Depending on the client’s choice, it is possible to make the decision between on premises or the cloud.
+Depending on the client’s choice, it is possible to make a decision between on-premises or the cloud.

 A direct upgrade from the following Microsoft SQL versions is possible to Microsoft SQL Server 2017: